luarvic/click2approve/README.md

 ```

 The Compose file does not define a database volume, so `docker compose down`
-removes the local SQL Server container and its data, including Hangfire jobs.
+removes the local SQL Server container and its data, including the event outbox and notification inbox.

 ## Local Development